tiananancn/AI-CMS/README.md

 6. Drag and drop links to reorder
 7. Click "Save Link"

+### Homepage Content Management
+1. In admin panel, go to "Layout Management" > "Homepage Content Management"
+2. Select content for each section:
+   - **Articles Section**: Search and select articles to display
+   - **Videos Section**: Choose videos to show on homepage
+   - **Images Section**: Pick images for display
+   - **Links Section**: Select links to feature
+3. Use search boxes to filter content
+4. Click "+" to add content to selected list
+5. Click "×" to remove content from selected list
+6. Drag and drop selected items to reorder
+7. Click "Save Configuration" to apply changes

+### Carousel Management
+1. In admin panel, go to "Layout Management" > "Carousel Management"
+2. Click "Add Carousel Image"
+3. Choose images from library or upload new ones
+4. Drag and drop to reorder carousel images
+5. Up to 5 images supported
+6. Save changes

 ### Language Switching
 - **Frontend**: Click the globe icon in the navigation bar
 - **URL Switch**: Visit `/set_language/en` or `/set_language/zh_CN`